Here are some questions we’ve been receiving with the corresponding answers.

 Could you explain to me the difference between the associations that exist in the southern portion of the lake?

-The answer is provided by Ronald Thomas who is the founding member of the « Association des Propriétaires de la Baie Newton »…
+The answer is provided by Ronald Thomas.
+He is the founding member of the « Association des Propriétaires de la Baie Newton »…

 Several people ask me if it is really necessary to have three local associations.
 In order to answer this question we have to to identify them and know their different roles.